An Acting/Directing Showcase

 - production maintenance (securing rehearsal spaces, running non-show details night-of).

-Low-risk, quick and fun project with a great script.
 All self-starters who love making theatre happen are encouraged to apply!